The Ultimate Feng Shui Master Algorithm. Feng Shui = Intention + Relationship + Ritual. Top Feng Shui ‘Recipe’ for Success and Solving Problems.

 ‘And’, ‘or’, ‘not’ and overfitting

 At its simplest, every algorithm, no matter how complex, can be reduced to just three operations: AND, OR, and NOT, which will be relevant later when I discuss the ‘relationship’ aspect of this formula.
 Whenever there is a pattern in the data that is not actually true in the real world, it’s called overfitting the data.
 Overfitting is a big problem not only in machine learning but in any learning situation, including feng shui.
 Overfitting arises when you have too many hypotheses and not enough data to tell them apart.
-If you have been studying feng shui and haven’t experienced the overfitting phenomenon you haven’t see enough of feng shui yet.
+If you have been studying feng shui and haven’t experienced the overfitting phenomenon, you haven’t seen enough of feng shui yet.
 Confusion and contradictions (not to mention superstitions and false problems) are very common in feng shui.

 Whatever you’re experiencing in your life right now is a result of previous intentions, conscious or unconscious.
 Your intention is a mental state that embodies a commitment to future action or actions and involves planning and forethought.
 Every dream, every goal, every action, big or small – starts with an intention.
 The Upanishads states, “You are what your deepest desire is.
 As your desire is, so is your intention.
 As your intention is, so is your will.
 As your will is, so is your deed.
 As your deed is, so is your destiny.”
 The intention is driven by a simple question: what do I want? (not what I don’t want)

 Goethe reminds us about the power of intention, “Whatever you can do or dream you can, begin it.
 Boldness has genius, power and magic in it.
 Begin it now.”
 By boldness, Goethe meant clarity and focus for what you want and a congruent decision for the next steps to make it happen.
-Research into decision making suggests when you watch people’s brain patterns (using fMRI) while they are making a decision, there’s a huge amount of brain activity because they are evaluating all the options (consciously and unconsciously).
-And then as they are reducing the options and possibilities and getting closer to a decision, the brain activity goes down.
+Research into decision-making suggests when you watch people’s brain patterns (using fMRI) while they are making a decision, there’s a huge amount of brain activity because they are evaluating all the options (consciously and unconsciously).
+And then, as they are reducing the options and possibilities and getting closer to a decision, the brain activity goes down.
 When they have actually decided, the brain is very quiet and is no longer thinking.
-What the brain/mind has done, was to collapse all possibilities into one direction and one tangible outcome – it has physicalised the intention.
-It’s very similar to quantum superposition when the observer by the act of observation collapses the wave function into a particle which can be measured.
+What the brain/mind has done was to collapse all possibilities into one direction and one tangible outcome – it has physicalised the intention.
+It’s very similar to quantum superposition when the observer, by the act of observation, collapses the wave function into a particle which can be measured.
 In other words, the act of observing something changes the outcome.
-If you know what you’re looking for the results will change – you can change the environment, and that’s the gold standard of feng shui.
+If you know what you’re looking for, the results will change – you can change the environment, and that’s the gold standard of feng shui.

-Dr William A. Tiller, a physicist at Stanford University has proven through studies and experiments that human consciousness ‘changes space’ and ‘conditions space’.
-Feng shui and space clearing are space conditioning technologies – a brilliant way of explaining how actually feng shui works.
-And once space or building is conditioned (or as Winston Churchill pointed out, shaped), the building or space shapes us.
+Dr William A. Tiller, a physicist at Stanford University, has proven through studies and experiments that human consciousness ‘changes space’ and ‘conditions space’.
+Feng shui and space clearing are space conditioning technologies – a brilliant way of explaining how feng shui actually works.
+And once space or building is conditioned (or, as Winston Churchill pointed out, shaped), the building or space shapes us.
 Tiller says, “The power of intention alters matter – scientific proof that human intention raises local symmetry in the substratum of space.”
 Another discipline, epigenetics, states that perception of the environment will affect the expression of your genes and your health.
 “Is the universe a friendly place?” asks Albert Einstein and how you answer this question will have a direct impact on your life.
 In short, feng shui is a physical intention or affirmation.

 The observer effect